yodrew/darkroomretreat/manuscript/subset.md

 	- trim legs to fit yourself and a smaller bucket (8-16L)
 	- removal: lift whole box or just one platform

+If you intend to use a separating tub (see option #3 below), get one first.
+Adjust gap between platforms to fit it.
+This will also affect lengths of front, back, and spanner of toilet seat adapter.

 ![](images/toilet1.png)

 ![](images/toilet2.png)